 - Seniors (65+): 7-8 hours

-Seniors aren’t the only ones with unique sleep needs.
-There are a few different factors impacting how much sleep a person needs.
+There are many different factors impacting how much sleep a person needs.
 While the general guidelines above are good to follow, you should also take your lifestyle and health conditions into consideration when developing a healthy sleep schedule.

 Other Sleep Time Recommendations